mattwebbio/mattwebbio/_posts/2025-10-27-installing-hp-M254DW-printer-firmware-to-use-cheap-toners.md

 - Same 2-3 sets over 5 years: $700-$1,050
 - **Total: $1,050-$2,050**

-**Why the used M254DW is so cheap:**
-The M254DW hasn't been manufactured in years.
-Most used models on the market already have DRM firmware installed, which makes them nearly worthless - who wants to pay $50 for a printer that forces you to buy $400 toner sets?
-Finding one with pre-DRM is so easy (at least in my area), so it's truly an exceptional deal.
-I found mine on Facebook Marketplace on a Sunday evening and picked it up in 1 hour.

 **The real savings:**
 Third-party toner at $50/set versus $400+ for OEM is where the money adds up.
 Over the printer's lifetime, you're saving $700-$1,000 on consumables alone.
 And you avoided spending $800-1,500 on a new printer that would lock you into the same expensive ecosystem.